isabella232/ansible-duo-ssh/README.md

+# Why Was This Forked?
+Current playbook includes a feature we do not need but I'd rather remove that feature (the multi-user accommodation) then try to write my own playbook from scratch.

+# Who Forked This?

+Adam Panzer @apanzerj / e-squared

 # Multiuser SSH 2FA Via Duo
 This repository contains an Ansible role used to set up [Duo](http://duo.com/)-based 2-factor authentication SSH logins.
 The role supports CentOS- and Debian- based systems, and has